 - Clean, open deck

-Two big storage hatches in the bow and stern give you plenty of dry storage space, especially if you plan on being gone overnight.
+The big storage hatch in the bow gives you plenty of dry storage space, especially if you plan on being gone overnight.

 For fishing, there are a pair of rod holders and a mount for a GPS or fish finder for additional customization.